2021 Cashion Cup Solo Series Rules

 7: Safety: All participants shall always observe local and state regulations specific to boating safety during practice and competition and do not hold either the Cashion Cup, its director, staff, or sponsors liable for anything that happens during an event.
 A United States Coast Guard approved life vest must be on and secured by all competitors anytime the outboard motor is on.
 The boat operator shall have the ignition shut off device (kill switch) attached to themselves anytime the outboard motor is running.

-8: Marshalls: The Cashion Cup will have a Marshall program.
-Marshalls will not be allowed to assist the angler they are with in anyway.
+8: Marshals: The Cashion Cup will have a Marshall program.
+Marshals must be at least 16 years old/ Marshals will not be allowed to assist the angler they are with in anyway.
 This program is in place to help educate people on bass fishing and help grow the sport.
 The only thing the marshals may do is help launch and retrieve trucks and watercraft.

 9: Boat/License Requirements: All watercraft that is used during a Cashion Cup event if required by law must have attached a US Coast Guard rating plate.
 The horsepower of the boat shall not exceed the maximum horsepower requirements stated on the US Coast Guard rating plate.
 Each boat shall have a working kill switch, aerated live wells, and be properly registered.
 Each contestant must have and provide proof of upon request a current fishing license with necessary stamps or endorsements.
 Any citation given by local, state, or federal law enforcement officials shall be grounds for disqualification.